hzionn/schic-clustering/Questions.md

 ## How to beat previous scHi-C clustering methods?

-here are suggestions and areas for improvement in clustering.
+> potential areas for improvement in clustering.

 ### Advanced Clustering Algorithms